Cherreads

 The baby stirred but did not wake.

-And by sunrise, the child meant to die would be gone from the world.
+Elise turned away from the hut without regret.
+By dawn, the forest would erase her footprints, and by sunrise, the child meant to die would be gone from the world.

-"A princess is born!" the heralds cried.
+"A princess is born," the heralds cried.
+"Long live the crown."

 Inside the queen's chambers, the air smelled of incense and fresh linen.
 Courtiers whispered praise as they bowed and withdrew, careful not to linger too long in the presence of their ruler.